commercialhaskell/stack/FAQ.md

 Another would be to add the upstream package as a submodule to your project.

+__Am I required to use a Stackage snapshot to use stack?__

+No, not at all.
+If you prefer dependency solving to curation, you can continue with that workflow.
+Instead of describing the details of how that works here, it's probably easiest to just say: run `stack init --solver` and look at the generated stack.yaml.

 __How do I use this with sandboxes?__